 Eat Them Whole

 Since grapes contain both soluble and insoluble fiber, they can be eaten whole to promote proper digestion.
-The fiber has various health benefits like increasing satiety (feeling of fullness) without consuming too many calories, helping you to eat less throughout the day, increasing energy levels, decreasing appetite, and regulating insulin levels within the body (7).
+The fiber has various health benefits like increasing satiety (feeling of fullness) without consuming too many calories, helping you to eat less throughout the day, increasing energy levels, decreasing appetite, and regulating blood sugar levels (7).
 Chewing whole fruits makes you consume less and get full faster.

 Chop Them Up In Salads

 A great way to use grapes for weight loss is to chop them up and add them to a salad along with other low-calorie, high fiber vegetables like lettuce, broccoli, carrots, etc. Adding some grapes to a green salad can increase the number of vitamins and minerals you intake for little extra effort.

 You can also season them or put them in a simple vinaigrette dressing for added flavor that won’t add excess calories, sugar, or carbs.
 If you’re feeling adventurous you can even make your own salad dressing out of ingredients such as balsamic vinegar, olive oil, mustard, lemon juice, etc.

 Smoothies can be a great way to add more fiber and antioxidants into your diet without feeling like you’re eating too many calories or carbs.
 For example, you can add grapes along with other fruits such as bananas, pineapple, blueberries, cranberries, strawberries etc.